Michael Scott Moore

 Michael Scott Moore (born 1969) is an American journalist and novelist.
-He is the author of Sweetness and Blood (2010), about the history of surfing, and The Desert and the Sea (2018), a memoir about his captivity in Somalia.
+He is the author of Sweetness and Blood (2010), a nonfiction book about the global history of surfing, and The Desert and the Sea (2018), a memoir about his captivity in Somalia.
+His work has appeared in publications such as The Atlantic, The New Republic, and the Los Angeles Times, and he has served as a writer for SF Weekly and as an editor for Spiegel Online International.

 Moore graduated from University of California, San Diego in 1991 with a degree in German Literature.
 He lives in Berlin and also holds German citizenship.
-In January 2012, he was abducted in Galkayo, Somalia while researching a book about piracy.
+In January 2012, he was abducted in Galkayo, Somalia while researching a book about modern piracy.
 Moore was held captive for over two and a half years, and released September 22, 2014.
 He is a member of the Board of Directors of Hostage US, a non-profit that supports American hostages and their families.